Advice > Product management

 • Include your thesis/dissertation unless you're a fairly recent graduate, in which case you should summarize the topic in a way that's VERY easy to understand

-5.6 Step 6: The Extracurricular Activities section
+Extracurricular Activities section

-PM roles require a very large breadth of skills, and it can be difficult to demonstrate all of them through your work experience.
-The extracurricular section is therefore a great opportunity to cover these skills.
+The extracurricular section is a great opportunity to cover these skills.
 It can be particularly useful in demonstrating leadership skills, especially if you haven’t yet had much opportunity to lead in a work situation.

 Some candidates (like those in the examples above) ignore the extracurricular section, preferring to use that space to list more work achievements.
 That's your call, there's no right answer on that.

 Note: If you’re applying to Google, you should consider calling this section “Leadership & Awards” to fit in with their recommended CV structure.
-Obviously you’ll need to make sure that the content demonstrates those two things.
+Obviously, you’ll need to make sure that the content demonstrates those two things.

 The extracurricular section is more important for recent graduates than experienced hires, but even for PMs with a lot of impressive work experience to fit in, leaving a bit of space to talk about your personal projects can add a whole new dimension to the “you” on your resume.